 The study adopted the correlational research design.
 The study was conducted in Ogidi education zone of Anambra State.
 The population of the study comprised 8,769 SS3 students in the 2023/2024 academic session.
 The sample of the study comprised 260 SS3 students in the 2023/2024 academic session.
-Purposive and simple random sampling technique was used determine the sample size for the study.
-The researcher purposive selected two Local Government Area (LGA); Idemili North (1,780) and Idemili South (820) to 2600 students. amounting researcher then sampled 10% of students in each LGA.
+Purposive and simple random sampling technique was used to determine the sample size for the study.
+The researcher purposive selected two Local Government Area (LGA); Idemili North (1,780) and Idemili South (820) amounting to 2600 students.
+The researcher then sampled 10% of students in each LGA.
 This amounted to a sample size of 260 students.

 The instrument for data collection was a structured questionnaire titled "Students Use of Search Engine Questionnaire (SUSEQ)" It contains 10 items on students use of search engines.
-The instrument was structured on a 4point rating scale of Strongly Agree (SA), Agree (A), Disagree (D) and Strongly Disagree (SD).
-Furthermore, Students' Academic Performance Scores (SAPS)'which is SS 3 students' scores in English Language and Mathematics in the academic 2023/2024 session. was collected from Recording Department, Post Primary Schools Service Commission (PPSSC), Awka Anambra State (2022).
-English Language Mathematics was used for this study because it is a general and compulsory subject that determines the levels of students' academic performance.
-The instrument was validated by three experts the Department of Educational Foundations, Chukwuemeka Odumegwu Ojukwu University, Igbariam Campus.
+The instrument was structured on a 4-point rating scale of Strongly Agree (SA), Agree (A), Disagree (D) and Strongly Disagree (SD).
+Furthermore, Students' Academic Performance Scores (SAPS)'which is SS 3 students' scores in English Language and Mathematics in the 2023/2024 academic session, was collected from Recording Department, Post Primary Schools Service Commission (PPSSC), Awka Anambra

+State (2022).English Language and Mathematics was used for this study because it is a general and compulsory subject that determines the levels of students' academic performance.
+The instrument was validated by three experts Department of Educational in Foundations, Chukwuemeka Odumegwu Ojukwu University, Igbariam Campus.
 The instrument was administered on 20 SS3 in public secondary schools in Awka Education Zone.
 The test of reliability of the instrument yielded reliability cooefficient of 0.86 for internal consistency.
-The instrument was administered by the researcher with the help of three research assistants. instrument The was administered to the respondents in their classrooms.
+The instrument was administered by the researcher with the help of three research assistants.
+The instrument was administered to the respondents in their classrooms.
 Out of 260 copies of questionnaire administered, 216 copies were retrieved in good condition.
-This amounted to 83% questionnaire return rate.
-The Pearson Product Moment Correlation Coefficient was used to answer the research questions.
-In testing the null hypotheses, simple regression analysis was employed to determine the significant correlation between the variable of interest.
-In interpreting the values of the null hypotheses, when p-value is less than or equal to .05 ($p \le .05$), the null hypothesis was rejected.
+This amounted to 83% questionnaire return values of the null hypotheses, when p-value is less than or equal to .05 ($p \le .05$), the null hypothesis was rejected.
 On the other hand, when the p-value is greater than .05 (p > .05), the null hypothesis was not rejected.